Modern Slavery Act 2015

 There are currently no activities that are deemed as at a high risk of slavery or human trafficking.
 The risk of slavery and human trafficking within Sodick is substantially avoided and mitigated through our framework of policies and procedures as well as an annual review of risk.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending 31st March 2017.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for this financial year.
 This statement will be reviewed annually and published.

 Signature of Directors